Skip to Content

 They can have a lot of fun with this – they could attach pipe cleaners and wires around signs they create, or tie strings with balloons, feathers, or any number of things.

-The younger kids can even help them execute on the “parade route” at the end.
+The younger kids can even help them execute the “parade route” at the end.

 Psst: get a jump-start on Christmas with these Christmas activities for teens.